 The Honours degree provides the opportunity for students to develop their level of competence in the area of mathematics chosen as their major in the BSc in Mathematics degree.
-The Honours degree is offered over one year on a full-time basis, or two years on a part-time basis, and consists of advanced coursework (comprising 75 per cent of the program) and a project.
-This project allows students to use the expertise developed by their coursework in an area of application.
+The Honours degree is offered over one year on a full-time basis, or two years on a part-time basis, and consists of advanced coursework (comprising two-thirds of the program) and a thesis.
+This thesis allows students to use the expertise developed by their coursework in an area of application.
 Students who complete the Honours degree will accordingly be well prepared to enter the workforce at a high level or to undertake graduate studies.